sburakoff-vertex/wholesale-girl/src/pages/posts/2019-03-27-pamela-gelbert.md

 ---
-title: Pamela Gelbert Design Case Study
+title: Pamela Gelbert Design
 subtitle: >-
-  The style guide provides you with a blueprint of default post and page styles.
-  The style guide is also a great reference for suggested typographic treatment and styles for your content.
+  Case Study
 excerpt: >-
   Creative/Art Director and Graphic Designer living and working in New York 3 City.
 My work is based on a thorough understanding of your needs and challenges.